Will Redmond: San Francisco 49ers

-Redmond was selected by the San Francisco 49ers in the third round, 68th overall in the 2016 NFL draft.
+Redmond was selected by the San Francisco 49ers in the third round (68th overall) of the 2016 NFL draft.

 On September 5, 2016, Redmond was placed on injured reserve with a knee injury, ending his rookie season before it even started.

 On September 1, 2017, Redmond was waived/injured by the 49ers and placed on injured reserve with an ankle injury.
 He was released on October 31.

 Kansas City Chiefs

 On November 9, 2017, Redmond was signed to the practice squad of the Kansas City Chiefs.
 He signed a reserve/future contract with the Chiefs on January 10, 2018.

-On September 1, 2018, Redmond was waived by the Chiefs.
+On September 1, Redmond was waived by the Chiefs.

 Green Bay Packers

 On September 11, 2018, Redmond was signed to the Green Bay Packers' practice squad.
 He was promoted to the active roster on November 6.
 On December 22, Redmond was placed on injured reserve with a shoulder injury.

 On March 27, 2020, Redmond re-signed with the Packers.
-He re-signed with the team on April 2, 2021.

-Redmond was placed on injured reserve with a toe injury on August 24, 2021.
-The Packers released him from injured reserve on November 22.
+Redmond re-signed with the team on April 2, 2021.
+He was placed on injured reserve with a toe injury on August 24.
+Redmond was released on November 22.

 Indianapolis Colts

-On December 15, 2021, Redmond was signed to the Indianapolis Colts practice squad.
-He signed a reserve/future contract on January 10, 2022.

-On August 30, 2022, Redmond was released by the Colts and signed to the practice squad the next day.
-He was released on September 13.
+On December 15, 2021, Redmond was signed to the Indianapolis Colts' practice squad.
+He signed a reserve/future contract with Indianapolis on January 10, 2022.
+On August 30, Redmond was released by the Colts, but was re-signed to the team's practice squad the following day.
+He was released again on September 13.